AwalaApp/specs/rs000-core.md

 ## Messaging Protocols

-These protocols define the [same-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/) between gateways, endpoints and applications.
+These protocols establish the corresponding [_channels_](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageChannel.html) for applications, endpoints and gateways.
+Building on the OSI model mapping above, these protocols define the [same-layer interactions](https://upskilld.com/learn/same-layer-and-adjacent-layer-interactions/).

 The [Relaynet PKI](rs002-pki.md) defines the use of certificates in these protocols.
 The [Internet PKI](https://tools.ietf.org/html/rfc5280) does not apply here.

 ### Service Messaging Protocol

-This protocol defines the interactions between two applications in a centralized service, or amongst two or more applications in a decentralized service.
+This protocol establishes the channel between two applications in a service.

 The service has full control over this protocol, including the types of messages that its applications exchange (their contents, serialization format, etc).

 ### Endpoint Messaging Protocol

-This protocol determines the interactions between two endpoints.
+This protocol establishes the channel between two endpoints.

 In terms of addressing, _host endpoints_ and _private endpoints_ MUST use the schemes `rneh` and `rnep`, respectively.
 For example, `rneh:example.com` or `rneh+grpc:example.com` (if using the [gRPC binding](rs009-pogrpc.md)).